 In her social work career, Dr. Collins co-founded and directed the Center for Co-Equal Education at the University of Nebraska, training and consulting with school districts across Nebraska on their implementation of Title 9.
 As a social work professor at the University of Nebraska Dr. Collins headed an NIMH funded grant to work with agencies to improve services to Native American and Mexican American clients in the panhandle of Nebraska.
 She taught at Texas Christian University in Fort Worth and at the University of Texas at Arlington where, inspired by research from her dissertation, The Career Development of Women Administrators in Social Work, Nursing and Education, she co-founded and directed the Women and Work Research and Resource Center working with corporations to better utilize their female employees.
 After leaving the university, Dr. Collins co-founded and directed with her husband, the largest out-patient behavioral health care clinic in North Texas, Iatreia Institute for the Healing Arts.

 Even to the present day, Sheila considers herself a dancer.
-Having performed in a regional ballet company while still in high school, and later in summer stock, in nightclub productions in Las Vegas, in an award-winning film, in the national company of a Broadway show, as a founding member of a contemporary dance company Festival Dancers, out of the Jewish Community Center, and now as a improvisational performance artist, she calls on lessons learned in her dancing life.
-She is passionate about empowering others to trust the wisdom of their own bodies and use improvisational singing, dancing, storytelling tools to access creativity and find support and ease when traversing tough times.
+Having performed in a regional ballet company while still in high school, and later in summer stock, in nightclub productions in Las Vegas, in an award-winning film, in the national company of a Broadway show, as a founding member of a contemporary dance company Festival Dancers, out of the Jewish Community Center in Detroit, and now as a improvisational performance artist, she calls on lessons learned in her dancing life.
+She is passionate about empowering others to trust the wisdom of their own bodies and use improvisational singing, dancing, storytelling tools to access creativity and find support and ease when traversing through tough times.

 Sheila currently directs the Wing & A Prayer Pittsburgh Players, an InterPlay-based improvisational performance troupe whose mission is to assist arts and human service organizations in achieving their noble purposes.
 In collaboration with community non-profits, the group has developed programs and performances to address such tough topics as ending the stigma of mental illness, changing the race dance, and saying No More to gender violence.
 She travels nationally and internationally assisting individuals and organizations to tell their stories in transforming ways.
 Her blog Dancing With Everything is on her website. www. sheilakcollins.com.